shugylassn/f302/README.md

             print(num1, "/", num2, "=", divide(num1, num2))

         # check if user wants another calculation
-        # break the while loop if answer is no
+        # break the while loop if answer is yes
         next_calculation = input("Let's do next calculation? (yes/no): ")
         if next_calculation == "no":
           break